OlivierSohn/hamazed/BACKLOG.md

   mib . ré .

 - bug : when client reconnects, it is not reflected in the name until world is there.

-- fix response on collision:
- Z
-  XZ  <- here we stay one time too long.
- X

 - optimize opengl rendering under heavy conditions (no delta rendering, a lot of successive renders, like in the resize scenario)